 The Thirteenth Coast Guard District publishes a weekly LNM.
 Use this LNM or US Notice to Mariners to keep your charts and publications current.
-The LNM covers aids to navigation, charts, channel depths, marine construction, military operations, bridge repair/construction, significant marine events and other information of interest to mariners.
-Mariners are urged to take advantage of automatic chart distribution as a quick and easy way to ensure the most up to date charts are on board.
+The LNM covers aids to navigation, , marine construction, military operations, bridge repair/construction, significant marine events and other information of interest to mariners.